 Megan has served as the Assistant Conductor of the Oakland Chorale, Oakland University Chorus and Oakland Symphony Chorus under the direction of Dr. Michael A. Mitchell and served as Special Lecturer for the Oakland University Chorus while Dr. Mitchell was on sabbatical.
 She worked under Suzanne Mallare Acton (Rackham Symphony Choir) as her conducting intern for two years.

 Megan brings positive energy and love of choral music to all facets of her work enabling her to be an active choral clinician and adjudicator for middle school and high school choirs throughout the state.
-She is an active member of The American Choral Directors Association serving as the Repertory and Resources Chair for Boy’s and Children’s Choirs for Michigan.
+She is an active member of The American Choral Directors Association serving as the Repertory and Resources Chair for Community Youth and Children’s Choirs for Michigan.
 She is also a member of The Michigan School Vocal Music Association, Chorus America and Music Teachers National Association.

 Our Exec.
 Director, Benjamin English